Welfare

 Food stamps and free school lunches)

-in a mentality that perpetuates dependency from generation to generation.
+moms are nurtured in a mentality that perpetuates dependency from

 - The destructiveness of welfare goes beyond